J. K. L. Ross: Thoroughbred racing

 Ross owned several riding horses that led to an interest in Thoroughbred horse racing and breeding.
 In 1915, he purchased twelve Thoroughbreds that immediately paid dividends when Damrosch won the 1916 Preakness Stakes.
 Later that year, he acquired a 2000 acre farm property at Vercheres, Quebec where he established his own breeding operation.
-Ross contracted jockeys Earl Sande, Carroll Shilling and Johnny Loftus, all of whom would be elected to the United States Racing Hall of Fame, plus he hired H. Guy Bedwell who became one of America's leading trainers and who, too, was inducted in the US Racing Hall of Fame.
+Ross contracted jockeys Earl Sande, Carroll Shilling and Johnny Loftus, all of whom went on to be elected to the United States Racing Hall of Fame, plus he hired H. Guy Bedwell who became one of America's leading trainers and who, too, was inducted in the US Racing Hall of Fame.
 Running one of the most successful racing stables in North America, at Toronto's Old Woodbine Race Course, his horses won numerous races including five editions each of the Maple Leaf Stakes, the Connaught Cup, and the Grey Stakes.
-Racing success led Jack Ross to build a second breeding and racing stable near Toronto he called Agincourt Farms and a third such operation in the State of Maryland called the Yarrow Brae Stud Farm.
+Racing success led Jack Ross to build a second breeding and racing stable near Toronto that he called Agincourt Farms, and a third such operation in Maryland called the Yarrow Brae Stud Farm.

 Sir Barton

 In 1919, Ross owned two of the best three-year-olds in North America.
 Sir Barton and the 1918 American Champion Two-Year-Old Colt, Billy Kelly, finished one-two in the 1919 Kentucky Derby.
 Sir Barton then went on to win the Preakness Stakes and the Belmont Stakes to become the first-ever winner of the US Triple Crown.
 For 1919, Sir Barton was voted American Horse of the Year.

 The following year, Sir Barton set a world record for 1 3/16 miles on dirt in winning the 28 August 1920, Merchants and Citizens Handicap at the Saratoga Race Course.
-However, plagued by tender hooves, Sir Barton was beaten in a now-famous match race on the hard dirt surface of the Kennilworth Park in Windsor, Ontario by Man o' War.
-In 1957, Sir Barton was inducted in the US Racing Hall of Fame.
+However, plagued by tender hooves, Sir Barton was beaten in a now-famous match race on the hard dirt surface of Kenilworth Park in Windsor, Ontario by Man o' War.
+In 1957, Sir Barton was inducted into the US Racing Hall of Fame.

 In addition to Sir Barton, notable among the Ross stable of racehorses were: